JakobGM/astrality/docs/modules.rst

 Compile templates
 -----------------

-Template compilations are defined as a list of dictionaries under the ``compile`` keyword in an :ref:`event block <events>` of a module.
+Template compilations are defined as a dictionary, or a list of dictionaries, under the ``compile`` keyword in an :ref:`event block <events>` of a module.

 Each template compilation action has the following available attributes: